AIpaca-Inc/inference_doc/source/includes/_startFirstInferenceJob.md

     return translator
 ```

-This method should load and return your machine learning model from the "model" folder.
-A transformer-based Portuguese to English translator is used in this example repo.
+This method is required to load and return your machine learning model from the `model` folder.
+As an example, a transformer-based Portuguese to English translator is used.

 #### _run()_:

+This method accepts the model as input.
+It loads the data from the `data` folder, generates predictions, and returns the results of the inference.

 ```python
 def run(model):